fetchai/agents-aea/docs/quickstart.md

 ## Setup author name

+AEA are composed from components.
+The components can be developed by anyone and are available on the <a href="https://aea-registry.fetch.ai" target="_blank">AEA registry</a>.
+To use the registry we require an author name.

-You can now setup your author name:
+You can setup your author name using the `init` command:
 ``` bash
 aea init
 ```